Skip to main content

 Our palm rating only applies to own-brand products, not the other products sold by these retailers.

-Greggs was the only company to receive marks for having over 95% of its palm certified through segregated supply chains.
+Most of the major supermarkets were now fully certified for their palm oil, and were working their way towards higher percentages of segregated palm oil.
 Segregation means that the actual palm oil contained in your product has come directly from a certified source.
+These companies scored 60 on the table.

 Iceland famously was the first and only supermarket to go palm oil free a few years ago.
 However, in 2022 it announced that it had to temporarily start using some palm oil again due to the war in Ukraine, which has affected the supply of sunflower oil.
-Unfortunately, the company did not appear to have any palm oil sourcing policies in place, nor had it reported to the RSPO.
-As a result, it scored 0 in the palm oil category.
+Unfortunately, the company did not appear to have any palm oil sourcing policies in place, nor had it reported to the RSPO, although it was considered likely that it was using less palm oil than its peers due to the previous removal of it as an ingredient.

 Organic mince pies